SvenDub/se2-ontwikkelopdracht/README.md

 # Ontwikkelopdracht SE2
-The live site is available at [http://svendubbeld.nl](svendubbeld.nl).
+The live site is available at [svendubbeld.nl](http://svendubbeld.nl).

 ## Deployment
-The easiest way to run is using [https://github.com/docker/compose](Docker Compose), an example config file is available at [docker-compose.yml](docker-compose.yml).
+The easiest way to run is using [Docker Compose](https://github.com/docker/compose), an example config file is available at [docker-compose.yml](docker-compose.yml).